mdellanoce/mdellanoce.github.com/resume/index.markdown

 ### April 2005-November 2005
 #### Netmar, Inc. Web Hosting: System Administrator
 Designed a new website for Netmar, wrote Perl CGI scripts to automate customer signups, and maintained web servers running various flavors of UNIX.

+## Speaking
+#### Applied Design Patterns

+A case study about the use of design patterns in two of Rackspaces largest projects.

+* Presented for a Radford University software engineering course at the Professor's request (November 2011).
+* Co-presented at the RBTC software developers' forum (August 2011).

 ## Education
 ### April 2010